Sean Payton resigns as coach of New Orleans Saints

 AP Sports Writer

 Payton informed the team on Tuesday that he is leaving his first and only NFL head coaching job with a 152-89 regular-season record — and nine playoff appearances — in 15 seasons.
-The Saints won the NFL title in 2009.
+The 2009 Saints won the NFL title.

-“I don’t like the word retirement,” he said.
+“I don’t like the word retirement,” Payton said Tuesday afternoon at an announcement attended by owner Gayle Benson, top management and assistant coaches.
 “I still have a vision for doing things in football.
 And I’ll be honest with you, that might be coaching again at some point.
 I don’t think it’s this year, I think maybe in the future.
 That’s not where my heart is right now.”

+Payton is under contract with the Saints for three more seasons, and if he’s hired by another NFL before then, his new team would have to provide compensation to New Orleans.

-The Saints made Payton a first-time head coach in 2006, when he oversaw a stunning turnaround in the franchise’s first season back in New Orleans following Hurricane Katrina.
-The club had been displaced from the city during the entire 2005 season, going 3-13.
+The Saints made the relatively risky decision to hire Payton as a rookie head coach in their first season back in New Orleans after being displaced from the city by Hurricane Katrina for the entire 2005 season, when they went 3-13 under Jim Haslett.

-The Saints went 10-6 and advanced to the NFC championship game in Payton’s first season.
-He has coached the Saints to the postseason eight other times in his 15 seasons since.
+Payton oversaw an immediate storybook turnaround.
+The Saints won the NFC South, captured the NFC’s second playoff seed, and advanced to the franchise’s first NFC title game by beating Philadelphia in a divisional-round playoff in a rebuilt Superdome — the site of widespread damage and suffering of stranded evacuees right after Katrina had flooded 80% of New Orleans.

 New Orleans narrowly missed the playoffs this season, going 9-8 in its first campaign since the retirement of Drew Brees.
-Payton had lured the quarterback to New Orleans as a free agent in 2006 and Brees went on to set every significant franchise passing record.
+Payton had lured the quarterback to New Orleans as a free agent in 2006.

+Payton said he urged the Saints to take a risk on Brees, who was coming off throwing-shoulder surgery, because “we weren’t winning any jump balls” for talent — given the challenges the Saints faced rebuilding the franchise in a community simultaneously rebuilding from one of the worst disasters in American history.

+Brees went on to set every significant franchise passing record in a high-flying offense designed and called by Payton, who’d been a quarterback in high school in Naperville, Illinois, and in college at Eastern Illinois.

 Under Payton, the Saints became a perennial contender, and they beat Peyton Manning and Indianapolis 31-17 to win their lone Super Bowl.
 They also lost the 2018 conference title game to the Rams after a blown officiating call that led to a temporary NFL rules change.